smalldb/flupdo/README.md

 deterministic, transparent and easy to use.
 Flupdo contains no smart logic which is usually unpredictable when small mistakes occur.

 Flupdo supports (or should support) 100% of MySQL syntax.
-Sqlite is also supported, but not well tested.
-SphinxQL and PostgreSQL support is planned, probably only minor tweaks will be required, so it may be usable already.
+Sqlite and SphinxQL is also supported, but not well tested.
+PostgreSQL support is planned, probably only minor tweaks will be required, so it may be usable already.

 Flupdo is built on top of PDO.
-It does not replace fetch methods nor any other PDO API, it only adds few builder methods which create query builder object.
+It does not replace fetch methods nor any other PDO API, it only adds few builder methods which create query builder object, so full compatibility with PDO is preserved.
 When query is executed, ordinary PDOStatement instance is returned.

 Flupdo supports both positional and named placeholders, but they cannot be mixed.

 Flupdo is tested using PHPT, the tool used by PHP itself.
 See `test` directory.

+Flupdo does not provide smart constructions and helpers to build common queries.
+Such features are out of Flupdo's scope.
+Flupdo is intended to be a basic tool used by such helpers and smart query builders to glue queries together.
+So if you want something smarter, build it on top of Flupdo.
+For example, Smalldb is such framework.

 Basic usage